Intruder (song): Critical reception

+Beat Instrumental characterised the song as an "uncanny but powerful start to the album."
+Reviewing the song for Record Mirror, Robin Smith thought that the song was "as awesome as the monster in Alien as it twists and turns down dark passages".
 In his review of Gabriel's third self-titled studio album, Chris Roberts of The Quietus described "Intruder" as "an extraordinary piece of creepy-sexy art-rock."
 He said that the song's narrator was represented as an "up-to-no-good stalker, breaking and entering, part-Hitchcock, part-care-in-the-community" whose "lusts and motivations [are] intense."

 Stephen Thomas Erlewine of AllMusic labelled the song as an "ominous opener" that was also "undeniably alluring."
 He believed that some of the sounds on the recording were the scariest that Gabriel had achieved up to that point in his career.